microsoft/EdgeML/tf/README.md

 **Tested With:** Tensorflow >1.6 and Python >3.5

 ## Bonsai
-`edgeml.graph.Bonsai` implements the Bonsai prediction graph in tensorflow.
+`edgeml.graph.bonsai` implements the Bonsai prediction graph in tensorflow.
 Similar to ProtoNN, the three-phase training routine for Bonsai is decoupled from the forward graph to facilitate a plug and play behaviour wherein Bonsai can be combined with or used as a final layer classifier for other architectures (RNNs, CNNs).

-For training vanilla Bonsai, `edgeml.trainer.BonsaiTrainer` implements the Bonsai training routine in Tensorflow.
+For training vanilla Bonsai, `edgeml.trainer.bonsaiTrainer` implements the Bonsai training routine in Tensorflow.
 A simple example, `examples/bonsai_example.py` is provided to illustrate its usage.